 Depending on the growing method, cucumber plants are suitable for any sized garden.
 They can take up as little or as much space as you want them to.
-Cucumbers can also be easily grown in containers, and there are several "space saver" varieties available.
+Cucumbers can also be easily grown in containers, and there are several "space saver" and "bush" varieties available.
 Because they are so easy to grow, cucumbers are a great way to introduce children to vegetable gardening.
 Several different bush varieties are available for those folks with limited space.

-Click on the following links for more information about cucumbers.
+Click on the following links for more information about. cucumbers.